 Getting the Wrong People On the Bus

-Another big way that people put the cart before the horse when it comes to HubSpot, is that they have the wrong people on the bus.
+Another big way people put the cart before the horse when it comes to HubSpot is that they have the wrong people on the bus.

 They don't have the right people on their team.
 Of course, they think they do, but they just don't know the right questions to ask.

-So these kinds of HubSpot users end up with perhaps some veteran marketers with outdated skill sets, perhaps 20-30 years of experience in marketing including digital marketing.
+So these kinds of HubSpot users end up with perhaps some veteran marketers with outdated skill sets, and perhaps 20-30 years of experience in marketing, including digital marketing.

 If the person who is leading your digital strategy is not obsessed with listening to podcasts, attending webinars, reading blog posts, and going to conferences, their knowledge will get very stale very quickly.

 A lot of times, when you put the cart before the horse, the driving force for hiring is the lowest-cost personnel.
 You’re like, “Wow!
 I can get somebody with 25 years of experience leading a marketing team.
 And she’s willing to work X dollars because she’s been out of work for six months.”
 Or, “Hey, you know this person is right out of school.
 This is who I can afford.
 She looks like she knows what she’s talking about.”

 Tackling the Three-Pronged Problem: Inbound Technology, Talent, and Strategy